Financial Aid Handbook

-Please read this entire handbook for a complete explanation of the parts of the Award Letter, a description of the types of aid you have been awarded and the responsibilities that go with them.
-Also, carefully review your Award Letter using the following guidelines:
+Please read this entire handbook for a complete description of the types of aid you have been awarded and the responsibilities that go with them.

 The estimate of funds you are scheduled to receive from federal and state programs is based on our best professional judgment; however, since the College does not control the awarding of these funds, final amounts might differ from the estimate, and the College might be unable to make up the difference.
 You should realize that your eligibility for the Federal Pell Grant might not be identical at institutions of similar cost to Elizabethtown College.

-Once you access the Student Aid Portal, click “First Time User” and use your Student ID to set up your account.
+If you are a first time user of the Student Aid Portal, click “First Time User” and use your Student ID to set up your account.
 After you are logged in:

 1. View and accept/decline your financial aid awards on the Accept Your Awards tab

-2. Check the Your Documents tab for any additional documents needed
+2. Check the Documents tab for any additional documents needed

 - If you are a first-year student, the deadline is May 1; returning students must accept/decline within 14 days of receipt.
 Extensions are not encouraged but will be granted if circumstances warrant.